[VibeCoding] Fixing the 'integrity' attribute error

 What is the integrity attribute?

-The integrity attribute appears to be used to verify the integrity of a resource to ensure it has not been tampered with.
+The integrity attribute appears to be used to verify the integrity of a resource and ensure it hasn't been tampered with.

-By assigning the resource's hash value as an attribute, the browser checks whether there is a difference between the hash value of the resource retrieved by the browser and the hash value set in the integrity attribute.
+By assigning the resource's hash value as an attribute, the browser checks if there is any discrepancy between the hash value of the resource it retrieves and the hash value set in the integrity attribute.

 Identifying the cause of the problem and the process for resolving it